What President Trump’s New Immigration Law Means for Our Nurses

 Nurse immigration to the United States is critical.
 As we wrote about in our December newsletter, a shortage of 200,000 nurses is expected by the year 2020.
 The largest hospital companies in America have gone on record over the last several years about the challenges of the nursing shortage across the country.
 To disrupt the flow of international nurses coming to the United States would risk a health crisis.
 And these hospitals ensure that the US Congress knows how important it is to have international nurses here.
 Your profession is simply too vital to disrupt.

 The clear majority of people inside the United States are supportive of immigrants.
-This was clearly on display after the Executive Order was signed, as hundreds of American citizens rushed to airports across the country in a show of support for immigrants from affected countries who were in transit while the order was signed and as a result were stuck in an airport and denied entry, as this picture taken at an airport in New York shows:
+This was clearly on display after the Executive Order was signed, as hundreds of American citizens rushed to airports across the country in a show of support for immigrants from affected countries who were in transit while the order was signed and as a result were stuck in an airport and denied entry.

 Many reasonable people disagree with President Trump’s new executive order, and other reasonable people support it.
 Shearwater Health doesn’t claim to know the right policy to keep the citizens and immigrants inside the United States safe.
 But we do know that American patients need you and want your help.
 And for that reason, we are recruiting nurses, processing immigration paperwork for nurses, and managing nurses at US hospitals as passionately today as we ever have.